milicagolocorbin/exercism_track_elixir/README.md

 # to run all tests in specific folder:
 mix test test/learning_exercises/01_hello_world/

-# to run all tests in specific folder:
+# to run all tests in specific folder with verbose flag:
 mix test --trace test/learning_exercises/01_hello_world/

 ```